MirjamKirchner/rob-oliver-data/README.md

 ### 1. Understanding the raw data
 ![raw data](./data/images/raw-data.PNG)
-**Figure 2**: Excerpt of an example of a PDF-file that serves as raw data to our pre-processing procedure
+**Figure 2**: Excerpt of an example of a PDF file that serves as raw data to our pre-processing procedure

 The [Seehundstation Friedrichskoog](https://www.seehundstation-friedrichskoog.de/en/) provides information about seal admissions to their station on their